INDEX

 What Happens If You Don't File Form 8938?

-A $10,000 penalty is imposed for failure to file, or properly report all the information requested.
+According to the Form 8938 Instructions, a $10,000 penalty is imposed for failure to file, or properly report all the information requested.
 If the failure continues for more than 90 days after the IRS mails a notice of the failure, an additional $10,000 penalty will apply for each 30 day period (or fraction thereof) during which the failure continues after the 90 day period has expired.
 The additional penalty cannot exceed $50,000.
-See IRC Section 6038D.
-The reasonable cause exception applies.
+However, we believe there is a flaw in IRC section 6038D that prevents the IRS from enforcing any penalty for late filing.
+See The Form 8938 Due Date Defect.

 Free Quote Request for Tax Services